 Then one day someone contacts you.
 They might tell you they work for a bank or law enforcement.
 They convince you they are trustworthy and need your help to catch the people who took your money.
 And the person will say that they can help you get your money back.
 All you need to do is pay them a fee to help recover your money.

 Being a victim of fraud can lead to feelings of shame and stress.
 Recovery room scams exploit these feelings by offering what seems like an easy way out.
+Resources for investors can help people who may be experiencing distress, whether related to investment losses or other challenges.

-Five tips to avoid being fooled twice
+Five tips to avoid recovery room scams

 1. It’s okay to be cautious.
 Be wary of anyone contacting you who: